Bank of Amsterdam: Failure

 The bank was administered by a committee of city government officials concerned to keep its affairs secret.
-It initially operated on a deposit-only basis, but it was allowing depositors to overdraw their accounts, and lending large sums to the Municipality of Amsterdam (the Society of Surinam and the East India Company).
+It initially operated on a deposit-only basis, but later it allowed depositors to overdraw their accounts, and it lent large sums to the Municipality of Amsterdam (the Society of Surinam and the East India Company).
 Initially this was kept confidential, but it had become public knowledge by July 1790.
-After 1783, the agio on the bank money dropped slowly from 4, 3, 2, 1 to almost 0% in 1790, the bank had to declare itself insolvent, offering to sell silver at a 10% discount to depositors.
+After 1783, the agio on the bank money dropped slowly from 4, 3, 2, 1 to almost 0%, and in 1790, the bank had to declare itself insolvent, offering to sell silver at a 10% discount to depositors.
 The City of Amsterdam took over direct control in 1791.
 Between 1792 and 1794, the bank made no profit.
-In June 1794, the Victor Amadeus III of Sardinia who was in war with France borrowed more than one million guilders; a box with jewels was kept in the Wisselbank as a deposit.
-On 23 January 1795, during the Batavian Revolution, the doors of the Wisselbank were locked and the treasure sealed; within two weeks the First French Republic claimed the jewels, belonging to the King of Sardinia.
-The Wisselbank refused referring to the charter from 16 December 1670, when it was allowed to give credit to foreign nations, the money could not be arrested ...etc.
-Particularly after publication of the state of the Bank of Exchange in March 1795, its position in the payment system became more and more marginal.
+In June 1794, king Victor Amadeus III of Sardinia, who was in war with France, borrowed more than one million guilders; a box with jewels was kept in the Wisselbank as a deposit.
+On 23 January 1795, during the Batavian Revolution, the doors of the Wisselbank were locked and the treasure sealed; within two weeks the First French Republic claimed the jewels belonging to the King of Sardinia.
+The Wisselbank refused to hand them over, referring to the charter of 16 December 1670, which allowed it to give credit to foreign nations, and the money could not be arrested, etc. Especially following the release of the Bank of Exchange's financial report in March 1795, its role within the payment system gradually diminished.

-Amsterdam had a new city council, which published the Wisselbank's unfavorable balance sheet figures.
+Amsterdam's new city council published the Wisselbank's unfavorable balance sheet figures.
 For the first time in two centuries, the bank's duty of secrecy was broken, causing a great deal of commotion.
 Trust in the bank was subsequently minimal.
-A loan was issued to raise capital to save the Wisselbank, which was still considered vital to the Amsterdam economy, but far too few candidates signed up.
+A loan was issued to raise capital to save the Wisselbank, which was still considered vital to the Amsterdam economy, but far too few lenders signed up.
 The new, revolutionary, representatives of the people therefore came up with another plan.
-They felt that the former regents were personally responsible for the large loans that had been made under their leadership.
+They claimed that the former regents were personally responsible for the large loans that had been made under their leadership.
 They wanted these former regents – and if they had died, their heirs – to settle the deficits out of their own pockets.
 An official committee examined this proposal and concluded that it was unfair and impracticable.
-The regents may have acted imprudently, but not criminally.
+The regents might have acted imprudently, but not criminally.
 Lending to the VOC was against the rules, but it was also an old tradition.
-The liability would have to go back a few generations and that was not feasible.
+The liability would have to go back a few generations, and that was not feasible.